Energinet-DataHub/geh-core/source/TestCommon/documents/development.md

 Secondly, we must ensure we obey the following [prerequisites](./functionapp-testcommon.md#prerequisites).

+NOTE: If you get Status: 403 (Forbidden) when trying to run an integration test in Rider and have both Rider and Visual Studio installed the problem might be that you are not signed in to the correct azure account in visual studio (Tools -> Options -> Azure Service Authentication -> Account Selection)

 ### Dependencies to live Azure resources

 The `FunctionApp.TestCommon.Tests` depends on live Azure resources like Service Bus end Event Hub.
 We cannot mock, or install these locally, so we have to use actual instances.